A regional leader

 Through the cardiac alert program at Medical Center of the Rockies, patients having a heart attack get the swift treatment they need.

 Our response times (measured in ”door to balloon” times) are nearly twice as fast as the national standard.
 Door to balloon refers to the time it takes to get you through the hospital doors to a life-saving balloon catheter procedure to clear blockage.

-The Sports Cardiology Clinic, under the direction of sports cardiologist Dr. C. Patrick Green, helps athletes stay active and participating in sports while ensuring their continued safety.
-The clinic sports cardiologists conduct:
+The Sports Cardiology clinic helps athletes stay active and participating in sports while ensuring their continued safety.
+The clinic’s sports cardiologists conduct:

 Screening for asymptomatic competitive athletes, including young competitive athletes (ages 18 – 35) for hypertrophic cardiomyopathy and athletes ages 36-plus for coronary artery disease.